 For each trip, provide the name of the traveler (if known), explain the purpose of the trip, and specify the points of origin and destination.
 Break out the costs of transportation, lodging, per diem, and any other expenses associated with the travel.
 Explain how you arrived at these dollar amounts.
-All trips-both foreign and domestic-must be justified individually.
+You must justify each trip-both foreign and domestic-individually.